-In addition, we'll check your cat for feline leukemia.
-If the test is negative, we may recomend the feline leukemia virus vaccine, as well as one for bordetella if your cat spends a significant amount of time around other cats, either in the neighborhood or in kennels.
+In addition, we'll check your cat for feline l.
+If the test is negative, we may recomend the feline leukemia virus vaccine.

 Puppies and kittens have a natural immunity from disease as long as they're nursing from a mother with up-to-date vaccines.
 Parent dogs and cats pass their immunity down to their offspring through their milk.
 After a young dog or cat has been weaned, it needs to start receiving its first of a series of vaccinations.
 We recommend giving the first round at six to eight weeks of age.
 We'll schedule the rest of your pet's vaccinations throughout the next year, with a total of four rounds needed before your pet's first birthday.

 Keep Up On Your Pets Vaccinations With Acres Mill Veterinary Clinic

 Once your dog or cat reaches one year, it's considered an adult.
 Grown cats and dogs only need annual vaccinations to keep their immunity strong.
 It's important that you keep regular appointments for this, but barring accidents your pet won't need any more injections throughout the year.